-Judge gives Trump ex-aide Manafort leniency: under four years in prison
+U.S. judge gives Trump ex-aide Manafort leniency: under four years in prison

 Manafort is the only one of the 34 people and three companies charged by Mueller to have gone to trial.
 Several others including former campaign aides Rick Gates and George Papadopoulos, former national security adviser Michael Flynn and former Trump personal lawyer Michael Cohen have pleaded guilty, while longtime Trump adviser Roger Stone has pleaded not guilty.

-Trump, a Republican who has called Mueller’s investigation a politically motivated “witch hunt,” has not ruled out granting a presidential pardon to Manafort, saying in November: “I wouldn’t take it off the table.”
+Trump, a Republican who has called Mueller’s investigation a politically motivated “witch hunt,” has not ruled out giving

+Manafort a presidential pardon, saying in November: “I wouldn’t take it off the table.”

+“There’s absolutely no evidence that Paul Manafort was involved with any collusion with any government official from Russia,” Kevin Downing, another Manafort lawyer, said outside the courthouse.

 Mueller is preparing to submit to U.S. Attorney General William Barr a report on his investigation into whether Trump’s campaign conspired with Russia and whether Trump has unlawfully sought to obstruct the probe.
 Trump has denied collusion and obstruction and Russia has denied U.S. intelligence findings that it interfered in the 2016 election in an effort to boost Trump.